kaiting0305/kaiting-intern-repo/Onboarding/Milestone 0. Company policies/Professionalism-Reflection.md

 ###### How can you prepare effectively for meetings with supervisors and colleagues?

 Prepare beforehand.
-Know whats going to be discussed.
+Know what's going to be discussed.
 Search up any terms or simple processes before the meeting.

+###### Provide practical steps or examples of how you've communicated clearly or respectfully in the past, or plan to in the future.

+###### Include examples of how you personally make meetings productive or help create a positive work environment (beyond just 'being respectful').

+Made sure everyone gets work.
+Make sure to say 'good job' when they finished their task.
+Dont be afraid to criticize their work, but make sure to be polite.
+Ask for help when you need it.
+Make sure to ask about teammates work process.
+See if they are on task.

 ######